 Terrain

-Big Sky Mountain Sports School has established guidelines which links skill levels with appropriate terrain.
+Big sky Mountain Sports School has established guidelines linking skill levels with appropriate terrain.
 These guidelines are provided throughout the training curriculum.
 Each instructor is responsible for making sound decisions in terrain selection and safe use of the chosen terrain based on these guidelines.
-You can access the daily grooming report from ProCard.

 Select terrain within the comfort level and capability of the least competent skier in the group.
 Keep in mind weather, snow conditions, time of day and many other factors that make the relative difficulty of one slope variable from day to day.
 With this in mind, be informed as to current conditions when making terrain choices.
-Neither the tram nor special access terrain are available for use during group lessons.
+The tram may not be used during group lessons, with the exception of Rippers and Calamity Janes on the Peak, and Master the Mountain.

 Know the current condition of each trail.
 Is the snow adequate?
 Is the snow hard and icy or is it soft?
-Are there obstacles such as stumps, deadfall, trees or rocks?
+Are there obstacles such as stumps, deadfall, trees, or rocks?
 These are among the factors you should consider.
-Become familiar with the changing conditions of the mountain - be observant and do your research.
 It may help to consult with other instructors who have been in a particular terrain recently.
-Have your students ski the trail with enough distance between each to eliminate collisions: a minimum of five ski/board lengths or more if conditions dictate.
+Have your students ski the trail with enough distance between each to eliminate collisions.
 Inform the students what kind of terrain or obstacles they can expect so they are not surprised.
-Lead the group through the tree trail to set an appropriate pace and maintain group spacing.
+Lead the group through the tree trail to set an appropriate pace.
+Group spacing may be determined by the terrain.

 Check the condition of a jump before you allow students to ski/ride over it.
 Look to see if the landing is too flat or even uphill.
 Too flat or uphill landings can be unsafe.
-Be sure there is a safe run-out.
+Avoid jumps that don’t have a safe run-out.
 Students should go one at a time over a jump.
 If one falls, he/she will need time to get up and safely out of the way.
 Be sure they stand safely out of the way of the run-out.
-Give students an alternate path to the safe meeting point and take care to make certain students never feel as if they are required/pressured to jump or do anything they are uncertain about or uncomfortable with.
+When possible, stand safely to the side of the take-off to indicate when the jump is clear.
+Arms overhead in a circle indicates clear; arms in a cross overhead or otherwise indicates not clear.
+Share this information with students.
+Make certain students never feel as if they are required to jump or engage in any activity that they are not comfortable with.
+See park smart in the following sections.

-• You may take appropriate level 5 or higher students into terrain parks, following the guidelines below.
-Use sound judgment.
+• You may take appropriate level 5 or higher students into the Explorer terrain park, following the guidelines below.
+Use sound judgement.

 • Park Safety and FS1 = Cow Poke and Explorer Park

 • Know the current condition of the feature before you take students there.
 Should the conditions be fast, keep your students under strict control.
 Set up rules at the top of the feature before you enter it.
-Students should go in single file or one at a time, (as appropriate), they should not pass one another, tell them not to go too high on the walls and to ski in control.
+Students should go in single file or one at a time, (as appropriate), they should not pass one another, nor go too high on the walls, and to ski in control.

-• Harbor’s Half-pipe can be fun and a good teaching tool.
-It is your responsibility to lead your students through Harbor’s Half-pipe, keep the group together and move at a safe speed.
+• Harbor’s Half-Pipe can be fun and a good teaching tool.
+Students who are unable to turn and control speed in harbors halfpipe – at a reasonable speed based on conditions – should not enter the terrain.
+It is your responsibility to lead your students through Harbor’s Half-Pipe, keep the group together and move at a safe speed.
 Have the students yell, “wipe out,” if one should fall.
 Extra care should be used when exiting the natural half-pipe with students.
 Remember—you are merging with other traffic.
-Sending students ahead without supervision is not acceptable.
+Instructors should not send students ahead without supervision.

-Park smarts is about all safety and having the knowledge to enjoy your freedom and the freestyle terrain.
+Park SMART is all about safety and having the knowledge to enjoy your freedom and the freestyle terrain.

 • Every time you use freestyle terrain, have a plan for each feature you are going to use.